longdang193/customer-churn-prediction-azureml/README.md

 # Bank Customer Churn Prediction with Azure ML

-This repo delivers a HyperDrive-first MLOps workflow for bank customer churn prediction.
-Azure Machine Learning orchestrates hyperparameter sweeps, while MLflow tracks every trial so you can evaluate, promote, and score the best model with confidence.
+This repo delivers a configuration-driven Azure ML workflow for bank customer churn prediction.
+Hyperparameter tuning now runs straight from the `notebooks/hpo_manual_trials.ipynb` notebook on an Azure ML compute instance, while MLflow tracks every trial so you can evaluate, promote, and score the best model with confidence.

 ## Project Overview

 - **Problem**: binary classification of bank customers into churn / retain classes.
 - **Models**: Supports three models - Logistic Regression (`logreg`), Random Forest (`rf`), and XGBoost (`xgboost`)
-- **Approach**: submit an Azure ML HyperDrive sweep that runs the data-prep and train components, searches the space defined in `configs/hpo.yaml`, and logs every trial to MLflow.
+- **Approach**: open `notebooks/hpo_manual_trials.ipynb` on your Azure ML compute instance and execute the notebook to iterate through the search space defined in `configs/hpo.yaml`, logging each trial to MLflow.
-- **Follow-up**: after the sweep completes, extract best hyperparameters and train the optimized model.
+- **Follow-up**: after the notebook finishes, extract or copy the best hyperparameters and train the optimized model.
 Models are saved as pickle files and can be deployed.

 ### Key Features

-- **Two pipeline options** – HPO sweep pipeline and quick training pipeline
+- **Notebook-driven HPO** – orchestrate one trial per cell execution directly from `hpo_manual_trials.ipynb`
+- **Pipeline for retraining** – keep `run_pipeline.py` for fast, single-shot retraining once the best configuration is known
 - **Configuration driven** – YAML files in `configs/` centralize data prep, training defaults, MLflow settings, and the HyperDrive search space
 - **MLflow integration** – each trial logs parameters, metrics (e.g. `f1`), and artifacts, enabling reproducible model promotion
 - **Robust preprocessing** – shared utilities ensure the same feature engineering is applied during training and inference